alexbrinza2001/Delivery-Driver-Game/README.md

 - Decrease speed when bumping
 - Pick up packages when driving over them
 - Deliver package to delivery spot
-- Change color when collecting and dropping a package
+- Change color when collecting and dropping a package</h2>